blepping/ComfyUI-bleh/README.md

 as well as allowing providing an extended list of scaling options.
 Can also be useful for testing what different types of scaling or enhancement effects look like.

+### BlehLatentBlend

+Allows blending latents using any of the blending modes available.

+### BlehCast

+Advanced node: Allows tricking ComfyUI into thinking a value of one type is a different type.
+This does not actually convert anything, just lets you connect things that otherwise couldn't be connected.
+In other words, don't do it unless you know the actual object is compatible with the input.

+### BlehSetSigmas

+Advanced sigma manipulation node which can be used to insert sigmas into other sigmas, adjust them, replace them or just manually enter a list of sigmas.
+Note: Experimental, not well tested.

+***

 ## Scaling Types

 * bicubic: Generally the safe option.